Robust XVA: Proofs of lemmas and propositions

 Then, assuming, $\check u$ is differentiable, we can employ Gronwall inequality and deduce that if

-then $\check u(t) \le K_1 \define K_0 T e^{K_0 T},$ for $t\in[0,T]$.
+then $\check u_t \le K_1 \define K_0 T e^{K_0 T},$ for $t\in[0,T]$.
 Similar for the lower bound, if

-from which it follows that $\check u(t) \ge -K_1.$
+from which it follows that $\check u_t \ge -K_1.$

-We would have been done, if not for the assumption of differentiability needed for the Gronwall inequality.
-Fortunately, by the classical Picard-Lindel\"{o}f Theorem the solution to \cref{eq:reduced} exists on some interval $[0, T_0),\times[-K_1-1, K_1+1]$ that is for $t\in[0,T_0)$ it holds that $\abs{\check u(t)} \le K_1+1$, and it is unique there.
-This time, we are guaranteed differentiability.
+It remains to check that the differentiability condition needed for the Gronwall inequality.
+By the classical Picard-Lindel\"{o}f Theorem, the solution to \cref{eq:reduced} exists on some interval $[0, T_0),\times[-K_1-1, K_1+1]$, that is, for $t\in[0,T_0)$ it holds that $\abs{\check u_t} \le K_1+1$, and it is unique there.
+Hence, we are guaranteed differentiability in this interval.
 Assume by contradiction that it cannot be extended (to the right) beyond $T_0$ and that $T_0<T$ (the same argument applies, if $T_0=T$, but the solution cannot be extended to the closed interval $[0,T]$).
-Then by Corollary II.3.2 of \cite{hartman} we have that $\lim\limits_{t\to T_0} \abs{\check u(t)} = K_1+1.$ We now reach a contradiction, by employing Gronwall inequality argument above that shows that $\abs{\check u} \le K_1$.
+Then by Corollary II.3.2 of \cite{hartman} we have that $\lim\limits_{t\to T_0} \abs{\check u_t} = K_1+1.$ We now reach a contradiction, by employing Gronwall inequality argument above that shows that $\abs{\check u} \le K_1$.

 \end{proof}